sictweb/web700/notes/week02.md

 Most of JavaScripts "standard library" comes in the form of *methods* on global objects vs. global functions.
 A *method* is a function that is bound to a variable belonging to an object, also known as a *property*.
-We'll be covering these in more depth later, but here are some examples
+There are a number of [standard built-in objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) available; the following list highlights some of the common ones that we will be using in this course:

 * [`console.*`](https://developer.mozilla.org/en-US/docs/Web/API/console).
 There are
 quite a few worth learning, but here are some to get you started: